Ocean and Climate Systems

 - +44 (0)29 2087 4051

 - +44 (0)29 2087 6665

 - +44 (0)29 2087 6665 (6689 for lab)

 The Cardiff Environmental Laboratory for Trace Element and Isotope Chemistry hosts a Nu Plasma II MC-ICP-MS for radiogenic and stable isotope analyses.
 It is also equipped with a Thermo Scientific™ ELEMENT XR™ HR-ICP-MS. The Element XR is a double focusing mass analyser (magnetic sector and electrostatic sector), which benefits from high resolution, a large dynamic range and precise analysis at low concentrations (ppt-ppq).

 The Facility also hosts an Excimer Laser Ablation System (ASI Resolution), which can be coupled to either mass spectrometer.
 The Facility has two class 1000 clean rooms dedicated for low blank processing of geological samples for isotope measurements.

 Stable isotope facility

 The facility is equipped with a Finnigan MAT 252 and 253 mass spectrometer attached to a Kiel carbonate device, and Delta V advantage mass-spectrometer coupled with a GasBench-II and Flash EFCt Elemental Analyser.

 Electron microbeam facility

-The Electron Microbeam facility in the School of Earth and Ocean Sciences houses two Scanning Electron Microscopes (SEM) and an X-ray Diffractometer.
+The Electron Microbeam facility in the Earth and Environmental Sciences houses two Scanning Electron Microscopes (SEM) and an X-ray Diffractometer.
 The SEM is used for characterisation, imaging and analysis of sub-micron features in materials.
 The X-ray Diffractometer is used for identifying and characterising minerals, either alone or in complex mixtures.